 As it’s a fairly long hike make sure you’re stocked up on snacks and water, and wear a hat and suncream for when it’s a boiling hot day (they do happen).
-Our Marra Tumbler Flasks are a b-ewe-tiful companion to take with you, superb at keeping cold drinks cool or hot drinks warm.
+Our Roam Free Tumbler Flasks are a b-ewe-tiful companion to take with you, superb at keeping cold drinks cool or hot drinks warm.

 Another awe-inspiring destination is the Castlerigg Stone Circle, east of Keswick.
 From the town centre just head east along the A591, over the roundabout onto Penrith Road, then off onto a little lane to the right called Eleventrees.
 Simply follow this steep lane up and you’ll soon see the stone circle up on your right.
 If you don’t fancy hiking it, you can simply drive up the lane and park up on the side when the road widens.

 Castlerigg Stone Circle was probably constructed around 3200BC, making it one of the earliest known stone circles in Britain and Europe.
 It sits atop a plateau and is surrounded 360° by the fells of Skiddaw, Blencathra, the Helvellyn range, Wythburn and Watendlath Fells.
 It is truly an incredible experience being at the stone circle.